-I use techniques from Gottman therapy and emotion focused therapy that have been proven over and over in research to be the most effective at helping couples overcome their issues.
+I use techniques from Gottman therapy and emotion-focused therapy that has been proven over and over in research to be the most effective at helping couples overcome their issues.

 Through my training in various methods, you can be sure we’ll have a tool to help you through whatever unique challenges are present in your relationship.